ashaker-2/Platform/Requiremets/Design/HAL/HAL_Timer.md

   - Validate the `timer_id` against `HAL_TIMER_ID_COUNT`.
   - Translate `HAL_TIMER_Mode_t` to MCAL_Timer specific enums/macros.
   - Call `MCAL_Timer_Init(mcal_timer_id, mcal_mode, mcal_period_us, mcal_auto_reload)`.
   - If `MCAL_Timer_Init` returns an error for any timer, report `HAL_TIMER_DRIVER_INIT_FAILURE` to SystemMonitor.
-The function should continue to attempt to initialize remaining timers but will ultimately return `APP_ERROR` if any initialization fails.
+The function should continue to attempt to initialize remaining timers but will ultimately return `E_NOK` if any initialization fails.
   - If `interrupt_enable_on_init` is true, call `MCAL_Timer_EnableInterrupt(mcal_timer_id)`.
 If this fails, report `HAL_TIMER_INTERRUPT_FAILURE`.
-  - If all timers are initialized successfully, return `APP_OK`.
+  - If all timers are initialized successfully, return `E_OK`.

 - **Timer Control (`HAL_TIMER_Start`, `HAL_TIMER_Stop`, `HAL_TIMER_Reset`):**